Any updates will be placed in the local media and on this website.

 “Wharfe Brass” – named after the river flowing through Otley, was formed with nine members and older instruments from the band.
-A small Lottery Grant was obtained to support the new venture and three years on, over fifty players with ages ranging from 8 to “a little over retirement age” rehearse once a week under Andy Novell’s leadership.
+A small Lottery Grant was obtained to support the new venture and three years on, over fifty players with ages ranging from 8 to “a little over retirement age” rehearse once a week under the musical director’s leadership.
 Wharfe Brass now performs as a band in its own right and has won classes in both the Rothwell and Wharfedale Music Festivals as well as sharing concerts with Otley Band.

 Wharfe Brass is featured on the latest CD recording of Otley Brass Band and can be heard playing “Royal Parade” – a festival march celebrating the recent jubilee of Her Majesty Queens Elizabeth 2, also ”Jurassic Park” and “Eye of the Tiger”.

 There is no formal “minimum standard” for new players of any age to join Wharfe Brass.
 It is suggested that interested players should make contact with the musical director of the band through the website before coming down to The Courthouse.

 Wharfe Brass rehearses at Otley Old Courthouse from 6.30pm to 7.30pm during term times.
 Access to the premises is available from 6.15pm and it is expected that members to arrive promptly to allow a punctual start at 6.30pm.